Eglantinenf/TodoList-React.js-Tailwind/README.md

 # TodoList React App with Tailwind CSS

 Welcome to my TodoList React app, built with **React.js** and styled with **Tailwind CSS**.
-This project includes some fun and useful features like task filtering, sorting, and the ability to undo deleted tasks.
-Enjoy using the app and see how easy it is to manage your to-do list!
+This project includes some fun and useful features like *task filtering*, *sorting*, and the ability to *undo deleted tasks*.
+Enjoy using the app and see how easy it is to manage your to-do list! :))) and enjoy the fun font LOL

 ## Features